-Melania Trump’s Silence Noted As Stormy Daniels Claims She’s Free To Tell Her Story, Suggests BI
+Melania Trump’s Silence Noted As Stormy Daniels Claims She’s Free To Tell Her Story, Reports ‘Business Insider

 Shortly after the story first broke due to a long-ago interview that Stormy gave to a tabloid suddenly surfacing, Melania Trump was noted as being a bit standoffish from her husband.
 She canceled a trip to Switzerland on short notice after she had planned to accompany her husband.
 She was reportedly seen swiping her hand away from Donald Trump and walking a good distance away from him when seen together in the days following that story.
 She even celebrated Trump’s first year in the White House without a mention of her husband’s name with a tweet she sent out to the masses.

 While all these things may have happened, the reason behind them is unknown.
-Did it just look as if Melania rejected the hand of her husband and was she walking a distance away from him for a reason other than the suggestions of “revenge” noted by several media outlets including Mercury News?
+Did it just look as if Melania rejected the hand of her husband and was she walking a distance away from him for a reason other than the suggestions of “revenge” noted by several media outlets, including Mercury News?

 It was the night before Valentine’s Day when Cohen revealed his contribution to Stormy.
-Today it is Valentine’s Day and neither Melania or her husband are sharing a term of endearment for each other suggests the BI.
+Today neither Melania, or her husband, are sharing a term of endearment for each other, suggests the Business Insider.
 They note how other politicians are taking the time to celebrate the day with their spouses, but Melania and Donald Trump have been “notably silent.”

 #StormyDaniels can finally tell the full story about her affair with President Trump.
 Michael Cohen's "revelation" about paying her $130,000 voided her NDA, now she is free to talk to the media.
 Which journalist do you want to do the tell all interview?https://t.co/s37zj17UVp